nolascojoao/aws-vpc-intro-lab/README.md

 ---
 ⚠️ **Attention**:
-1. All the tasks will be completed via the command line using AWS CLI.
-[AWS CLI Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- All the tasks will be completed via the command line using AWS CLI.
+Ensure you have the necessary permissions.
+[Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-2. Please be aware that charges may apply while completing this lab.
+- Charges may apply for completing this lab.
 [AWS Pricing](https://aws.amazon.com/pricing/)
 ---

 ## Step 1 - VPC Creation